SAT Exam Syllabus 2026: Reading, Writing and Math Breakdown

 Key Highlights:

-• The SAT Reading and Writing syllabus evaluates comprehension, vocabulary in context, grammar, sentence structure, and the ability to analyse and improve written text.
+• Reading and Writing tests comprehension, vocabulary in context, grammar, and written expression

 SAT Syllabus and Exam Pattern (2026)